brandnpatterson/TAD/README.md

 # Texas Assistive Devices
-Single page app for a small business built with jQuery hash references and Bootstrap.
+Single page app that uses hash references to insert the views.